csound-flossmanual/csound-floss/book/02-a-make-csound-run.md

 The core element of Csound is an audio engine for the Csound language.
-It has no graphical interface and it is designed to take Csound text files (called \".csd\" files) and produce audio, either in realtime, or by writing to a file.
+It has no graphical interface and it is designed to take Csound text files (called *.csd files*) and produce audio, either in realtime, or by writing to a file.
 It can still be used in this way but most users nowadays prefer to use Csound via a frontend.
 A frontend is an application which assists you in writing code and running Csound.
 Beyond